 One of the best things about visiting Walt Disney World with a baby, especially if it’s your first child, is not having to travel during school vacations.
 This means you can avoid the heavy crowds – and steeper prices – of spring break, Easter, summer, and the holiday season.
 Slower times at Walt Disney World are generally any time that most kids are at school, so traveling during those times should make the parks a lot less crowded.
 January, May, and September are typically some of the quieter months to visit.

 You might also want to think about the weather.
-From late April to early November, temperatures in Central Florida can be in the 90s with high humidity, making touring the parks absolutely miserable.
-Add to that the frequent afternoon thunderstorms during the summer months, and visiting during those times becomes a whole lot harder with a little one in tow.
+From late April to early November, temperatures in Central Florida can be in the 90s with high humidity and even though there are ways to deal with the heat at Disney World, it makes touring the parks absolutely miserable.
+Add to that the frequent afternoon thunderstorms and during the summer months, and visiting during those times becomes a whole lot harder with a little one in tow.
 Getting dehydrated and overheated is a real concern for a baby, and I know for me, I find it hard to relax if I’m constantly wondering if my little one is in the shade or getting enough liquids.
 If you are able to visit during the winter months, or even early spring, spending a day at the parks will be so much more pleasant.
 Temperatures in the winter in Florida are typically somewhere in the 60s or 70s with very little rain, and this is so perfect for being outdoors all day.
-Having said that, there will be days when it gets really cold, so take a look at the weather forecast before you come in case you need to pack an extra blanket, or some cold weather clothes for you and for your baby.
+Having said that, there will be days when it gets really cold at Disney World, so take a look at the weather forecast before you come in case you need to pack an extra blanket, or some cold weather clothes for you and for your baby.

 Which is the best Disney resort to stay at with a baby?